PORTFOLIOS > Deus Ex Machina

 In retrospect, this experiment in reclaiming AI's appropriation of my own images was mind-opening and process-expanding.
 The practice of historical research, gathering the reference materials and collecting relevant ephemera to add to each piece forced me to consider my ancestors as real women like me, and how their lives were shaped by the historical context and cultures in which they lived.

 Who knew that an unexpected project with an un-human collaborator would result in bringing me closer to my own humanity?
-I am not a queen and I am not a hero, but here I am- a woman doing the work in the now of her time.
+I am not a queen and I am not a hero, yet here I am- a woman doing the work in the now of her time.
 At the end of the day, this experimental project did turn me inward, more firmly connected me to my ancestors and to myself, and ushered me back to the path of my calling.
 I have re-integrated what had been lost to time; adding back all the lives of all the grandmothers, remembering them while re-membering myself and what I have to bring to the world in my time.
-Created during #WomensHistoryMonth, this project brings me closer to all the women I have been and all the women I am, with an assist from something I will never be.
+Created during #WomensHistoryMonth in March of 2023, this project brought me closer to all the women I have been and all the women I am, with an assist from something I will never be.

 Please read my essay on the subject of AI in art